Does the European Patent Office grant software patent applications?

 - It must have technical character.
 The EPO follows the “any hardware” approach, so any software passes this test if the claims are properly drafted.
 Blame your patent attorney if your patent application fails this hurdle.

 - It must provide a non-obvious technical contribution.
-This is the really challenging test.
-When there is a mix of non-technical and technical features only the latter can make it.
+This is really the challenging test.
+When there is a mix of non-technical and technical features only the technical ones can make it.

 Does the software patent provide a non-obvious technical contribution to the prior art?